rasa/out-of-one-many/README.md

 ## Supported Filesystems

-Ooom works with the following filesystems:
+Ooom has been tested, and works, with the following filesystems:

   * btrfs
   * exfat: using PPA package ppa:relan/exfat